 We also recall the following result.

 \begin{prop}\cite{DIJ} Let $L\in\twopsilt^{n-1}A$.
-Then the hyperplane $H(L)$ divides $K_0(\proj A)_\R$ into a half-plance containing $C(A)$ and a half-plance containing $C(A[1])$. \end{prop} We call the half-space containing $C(A)$ (resp. $C(A[1])$) the \emph{positive} half-space (resp. \emph{negative} half-space) defined by the hyperplane $H(L)$.
-Then we have the following theorem.
+Then the hyperplane $H(L)$ divides $K_0(\proj A)_\R$ into a half-space containing $C(A)$ and a half-space containing $C(A[1])$. \end{prop} We call the half-space containing $C(A)$ (resp. $C(A[1])$) the \emph{positive} half-space (resp. \emph{negative} half-space) defined by the hyperplane $H(L)$.
+Then we have the following important theorem.

 \begin{thm}\cite{DIJ} Let $M,N\in\twosilt A$ such that they are mutation of each other.
 The following are equivalent, where $L\in\twopsilt^{n-1}A$ such that $\add L=\add M\cap\add N$,

 \begin{itemize} \item[(a)] $M\covers N$ \item[(b)] $C(M)$ belongs to the positive half-space defined by $H(L)$. \item[(c)] $C(N)$ belongs to the negative half-space defined by $H(L)$. \end{itemize} \end{thm}